 - Open Office - download Open Office, is an open-source office software suite for word processing, spreadsheets, presentations graphics, databases and more.
 It is available in many languages and works on all common computers.
 It stores all your data in an international open standard format and can also read and write files from other common office software packages.
 It can be downloaded and used completely free of charge for any purpose.

 Students can purchase software applications and operating systems at academic pricing online from the Wildcat Shop .

 In Firefox 3.6.x and higher you may reset these settings by clicking on Tools in the menu bar at the top of your browser.
 Next click on Options and find and set proper features under the Content and Privacy buttons.

-Pop-Up Blockers must be turned off If you have problems after logging into Blackboard after clicking links that may open a new window you probably have your browser set to block pop-ups.
-This has been occuring when students try to take tests that are set to open in a new window.
+Pop-Up Blockers must be turned off If you have problems after logging into Canvas after clicking links that may open a new window you probably have your browser set to block pop-ups.
+This has been occurring when students try to take tests that are set to open in a new window.
 In this case a blank page appears after the link is clicked to take the test.
 Blocking of pop-ups is something you can turn on or off if you have Internet Explorer 6.02 or higher.
 To turn it off go to Tools menu-->Pop-up Blocker-->Turn Off Pop-up Blocker.
 If you don't have this option in the Tools Menu please go Tools Menu-->Window Update to update your browser.